-Not commonly; because the English system is generally perceived to be creditor-friendly, companies incorporated in England and Wales (and their creditors) will usually want to use English insolvency and restructuring proceedings.
-The only real exception to this is, whilst also uncommon, companies establishing a link to the USA (which can simply just involve opening a bank account or having a retainer with a law firm) in order to use Chapter 11 bankruptcy and benefit from the extensive automatic stay on proceedings it affords, will generally be recognised by the English courts.
+Not commonly, because companies incorporated in England generally perceive the English system to be flexible and efficient; and because of the difficulties referred to above in compromising English law debt using a foreign restructuring or insolvency process, companies incorporated in England and Wales (and their creditors) usually want to use English insolvency and restructuring proceedings.
+The only real exception to this is, whilst also uncommon, companies establishing a link to the USA (which can simply involve opening a bank account or having a retainer with a law firm), in order to use Chapter 11 bankruptcy and benefit from the extensive automatic stay on proceedings it affords, will generally be recognised by the English courts.